E-Mycin (Erythromycin)

 Frequently Asked Questions

-No, there is no evidence that E-Mycin is addictive.
+No, E-Mycin is not considered addictive.

 Important Disclaimer